gwcbi/genomics_prostate_cancer/README.md

 Each folder (e.g P001_N) contains 2 files that end by R1.fastq.gz and R2.fastq.gz

 ## Step 1: Map to Reference

-TODO: Describe what you are doing in this step
-This Step has bassically 3 steps:
+First thing is loading gatk and bwa that will sets the job options Second, give the sample directory which is 'SAMPDIR' Then set up the variables:
+    _R1 for read 1
+    _R2 for read 2
+    _REF for reference
+    _UBAM  for unaligned bam file
+    _MET for unaligned.marked.txt
+   _ABAM for aligned.bam file
+After setting the variables and determing the path we go for the commandes This step has 3 commandes:
-1. Convert FASTQ reads to uBAM
+1. Command to Convert FASTQ reads to uBAM
-2. MarkIlluminaAdapters:  Reads a SAM or BAM file and rewrites it with new adapter-trimming tags.
+2. command for MarkIlluminaAdapters:  Reads a SAM or BAM file and rewrites it with new adapter-trimming tags.
-3. Align with BWA
+3. Command to Align with BWA

 ```bash